TERREMEMBER/znbase/docs/README.md

 ### Google developer documentation style guide

-The [Google developer documentation style guide](https://developers.google.com/style) is far more prescriptive than Pinker's book and is limited to the sub-genre of documentation to which the YugabyteDB corpus belongs.
+The [Google developer documentation style guide](https://developers.google.com/style) is far more prescriptive than Pinker's book and is limited to the sub-genre of documentation to which the ZNbaseDB corpus belongs.
 It's also a recommended read.

 ## 1. Basic usage